- During Q3 2019, over 641,200 opioid prescriptions were dispensed in Mississippi.

 - Providing training on naloxone administration for all first responders and all persons at-risk for opioid-related overdoses as well as their families, friends, and community members.

 The above graph documents only naloxone distributed through EMS.
 Additional distribution occurs through the State Targeted Responses to the Opioid Crisis (STR) grant and a standing order.
-Since May 2017, 11,842 doses of naloxone have been distributed through STR.
-In May 2018, State Health Officer Dr. Mary Currier signed a standing order that covers, without a prescription, the dispensing and administration of naloxone.
+In May 2018, State Health Officer of Mississippi, Dr. Mary Currier, signed a standing order that covers, without a prescription, the dispensing and administration of naloxone.
 The standing order was re-signed by Dr. Paul Byers, State Epidemiologist, in May 2019.

 Data Sources: Mississippi Bureau of Narcotics (left), Mississippi State Department of Health (right)